 What Triggers Depression?

-An example of how this might happen is that you will see or experience something in your life that you do not think is a big deal at a conscious level, but at an unconscious level, you have a reaction to it because of a long forgotten experience in your past.
+An example of how this might happen is that you will see or experience something in your life that you do not think is a big deal at a conscious level.
+But at an unconscious level, you have a reaction to it because of a long forgotten experience in your past.
 In other words, you have been triggered.
-When this happens, you can either suddenly or subtly begin to constrict your muscles, which will shorten your breath and diminish your oxygen intake.
+When this happens, you may either suddenly or subtly begin to constrict your muscles.
+That muscle constriction will shorten your breath and diminish your oxygen intake.
 This will slow you down, since your metabolic fire has lost its oxygen source.
 That is why one of the common experiences during depression is that you eat less or feel as if you do not need to eat.
 Or conversely, you continue to eat and gain weight, since the fire that uses the fuel has slowed.

-To summarize, depression is a slowed metabolic process triggered by negative unconscious thoughts that are connected to historical emotional experiences that have never been consciously addressed and purged.
+To summarize, depression is a slowed metabolic process triggered by negative unconscious thoughts.
+Those thoughts are connected to historical emotional experiences that have never been consciously addressed and purged.